 PetroChina (PTR) Gains But Lags Market: What You Should Know

-PetroChina will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from PetroChina as it approaches its next earnings report date.

-PTR's full-year Zacks Consensus Estimates are calling for earnings of $10.85 per share and revenue of $426.45 billion.
-These results would represent year-over-year changes of +40% and +5.18%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $10.85 per share and revenue of $426.45 billion, which would represent changes of +40% and +5.18%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for PetroChina.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 2.73% lower within the past month.
-PetroChina is holding a Zacks Rank of #4 (Sell) right now.
+PetroChina currently has a Zacks Rank of #4 (Sell).

-Looking at its valuation, PetroChina is holding a Forward P/E ratio of 4.07.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 4.07.
+Valuation is also important, so investors should note that PetroChina has a Forward P/E ratio of 4.27 right now.
+Its industry sports an average Forward P/E of 4.27, so we one might conclude that PetroChina is trading at a no noticeable deviation comparatively.

 To follow PTR in the coming trading sessions, be sure to utilize Zacks.com.